The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 \subsection{Deviation Analysis (Models Only)}

 Finally, we compared model predictions with the human majority vote for Test-150 to identify typical divergences.
-The analysis distinguishes between False Positives (FP -- where models predicted a moralization whereas the majority vote of humans was NVI) and False Negatives (FN -- where models predicted ``overlooked'' moralization according to the majority vote of humans).
+The analysis distinguishes between False Positives (FP -- model predictions of moralization where the human majority vote is NVI) and False Negatives (FN -- model predictions of NVI where the human majority vote is moralization).\footnote{For reasons of space, we summarize the key findings below; further details on the annotation procedure and results can be found in the Appendix, \S \ref{sec:details-deviation}.}